 Some things that might need explaining…

 ‘Some pillock throwing a sausage on a fork at Alan Sugar’ was a deliberately dismissive reference to that halfwit interrupting the Leveson Inquiry to throw a custard pie in the face of a cornered and visibly rattled Rupert Murdoch.
 This still makes me angry now, as it effectively gave the moral upper hand and even a degree of public sympathy back to the feckless paper-skinned old reptile, contributing towards absolutely nothing changing as a result of the phone hacking scandal, and doing more than its fair share in getting us into the mess we’re in right now.
 All for the sake of a comedy career that didn’t exactly go stratospheric afterwards.
 Sometimes, you don’t feel quite so useless for spending your time babbling on about Captain Zep – Space Detective.
+Which there’s a lot of here if you’re interested.

 ‘Basil from The Magic Roundabout‘ was deliberately included to see if it would get changed to ‘Rory’, as a private joke with myself.
 It was.